Skip to content

 Best Games to Play on Zoom Without Draining the Room

-LearnClash should not be the only game in the stack.
-Live Zoom games still work when they are short, rule-light, and camera-optional.
-The safest live choices create motion or shared focus, because passive face-grid staring is the part that makes many virtual meetings feel heavier than they should.
+LearnClash should not be the only game in your stack.
+Live Zoom games still earn a slot when they stay short, rule-light, and camera-optional.
+The safest ones create motion or a shared focus.
+Passive face-grid staring is the part that makes so many virtual meetings feel heavier than they should.

 Zoom-friendly game matrix comparing scavenger hunts, Codenames, drawing games, Jackbox, and no-camera audio rounds by energy and camera load Figure 5: Strong Zoom games move attention away from the face grid and onto a shared task.

-Stanford communication professor Jeremy Bailenson’s Zoom fatigue model points to four pressure points: close-up eye contact, seeing yourself in real time, reduced mobility, and higher cognitive load.
-That does not mean video calls are bad.
-It means a game that demands 45 minutes of constant camera performance is asking for trouble.
+Stanford communication professor Jeremy Bailenson’s Zoom fatigue model names four pressure points: close-up eye contact, seeing yourself in real time, reduced mobility, and higher cognitive load.
+None of that makes video calls bad.
+But a game that demands 45 minutes of nonstop camera performance is asking for trouble.

 10. Virtual scavenger hunt